mandfredleow/SC1015-Mini-Project/README.md

 Our aim in this mini-project is to implement a Linear Regression Model, using a dataset to determine or form some sort of range of prices, what quantify as a reasonable price range for a used car should be.

+File:
+Notebook/MiniProjectipynb
+Our main mini project Notebook

+Notebook/MiniProjWebScraper.ipynb
+Our Web-scraper Notebook

+SC1015 MiniProject.docx
+A rough documentation/walkthrough of our project

+sgcarmart_used_cars_prices.csv
+The dataset obtained from using the web-scraper

+sgcarmart_webscraper_functions.py
+The functions used for web-scraping

 Reference:
 We reference our web-scraper code from a github repository: